ACT Prep Online Summer Camp

 - Take timed tests with examples from the ACT book on pre-algebra, geometry, trigonometry, and word problems

-- Review answer key together and talk about strategies to solve problems
+- Review answer key and talk about strategies to solve problems

 - Set goals about what score student wants to achieve on the scientific reasoning portion on the ACT Test

 - Break down the number of questions, timeframe, and average time per question

 - Explore the three major groups the questions fall into (data representation, research summaries, conflicting viewpoints)

 - Partner with other students to practice skills, followed by a class discussion about each question type

 - Collect and review data from a prior ACT exam

-- Explanation of the passage types that will be featured on reading portion of the ACT Test
+- Explanation of the passage types that will be featured on the reading portion of the ACT Test

 - Cover strategies and tricks for reading questions such as synonyms, reversals, extremes and “too nice” examples